X

 Will there be a new exhibit or experience at the Museum about canals and canal boats?

 Yes!
-Our current goal is to have a new exhibit on canal boats and the canals open for the 2023 or 2024 season.
-We will be incorporating findings from the Schooner Lois McClure Archiving Project into this new exhibit, as well as key parts of the vessel itself.
+Our current goal is to have a new exhibit on canal boats and the canals open for the 2024 season.
+We will be incorporating findings from the Schooner Lois McClure Archiving Project into this new exhibit.

 If you have suggestions for future canal boat stories, exhibits, or programs you would like to see at the Museum, we would love to hear your ideas.
 Submit them using our online Suggestion Box portal.
 If you have images, videos, or memories you would like to become a part of this project and considered for future exhibits, please share them with us using the online Memory Box portal.
 New exhibit information will be posted and shared on email and social media.